-SUNY applications are available in the Student Development Center.
+SUNY applications are available in the Centers for Student Engagement and Academic Advisement.
 A student may apply to four SUNY units with one application.
 A New York State resident who is in the process of obtaining a Cayuga associate’s degree and who is transferring directly to a SUNY baccalaureate campus may apply to up to four SUNY units with a waiver of the $40 per-unit application fee.
 Transcripts of grades must be sent from the Office of the Registrar at Cayuga directly to the undergraduate admissions office at the college(s) to which the student is applying.
 Students who have attended colleges in addition to Cayuga must request that those colleges also send transcripts.

 For private or out-of-state colleges, write to the director of admission at the educational institution, requesting a catalog and application forms for transfer students.
-Two files of college catalogs are available on campus for student use, one in the Library and the other in the Student Development Center.
+Two files of college catalogs are available on campus for student use, one in the Library and the other in the Centers for Student Engagement and Academic Advisement.

 Admissions counselors from four-year colleges throughout the state visit the campus periodically to recruit students and assist in the transfer process.